carlosazsilva/PolynomialApp/README.md

 `public static Polynomial operator * (Polynomial p1, Polynomial p2)` | Multiplies two polynomial expressions, returning the result as a new polynomial expression.
 `public static Polynomial operator * (Polynomial p1, int escalar)`   | Multiplies a polynomial expression with an integer, returning the result as a new polynomial expression.

-> The errors must be handled to ensure the application doesn’t close abruptly.
+* Errors must be handled to ensure the application doesn’t close abruptly.

 &nbsp;

 ## PART II · Tests project

-Crie um projeto de testes que permita testar cada uma das funcionalidades implementadas na classe Polynomial.
-Deverá haver pelo menos um teste para cada construtor, propriedade e método.
-Poderá usar a package `Fluent Assertions` juntamente com o `xUnit`.
+Create a tests project that allows testing each one of the functionalities implemented in the Polynomial class.
+There should be at least one test for each constructor, property and method.
+You can use the `Fluent Assertions` in conjunction with the `xUnit` package.

 &nbsp;